 How I Got A Fat Lip

-The next morning I wake up and it is even more evident that my lip is crooked!
-I am so mad I call them again!
+The next morning, I wake up, and it is even more evident that my lip is crooked!
+I am SO mad, I call them again!
 I needed to get in ASAP and I was NOT kidding around.
-Well, the doctor was not available until Friday- (two days away) and I would have to be worked in.
-I said “FRIDAY!!!
-I have a crooked lip and I cannot go to work like this, isn’t there any way he can fit me in today or tomorrow morning?”
+Well, the doctor was not available until Friday- (two days away) and I would have to be “worked-in”.
+I said, “FRIDAY?
+I have a crooked lip!
+I cannot go to work like this, isn’t there any way he can fit me in today or tomorrow morning?”
 She says nonchalantly, “No. I am sorry.
 That is the soonest available time.”
 I lost it!
 I was not going to have a crooked lip all week and hate myself for the next 72 hours!
 I never do this because I hate confrontation, but this was one time that I found it necessary to be a little pushy.
 I responded in a no-nonsense manner, “Listen to me, okay?
-I am not going around anywhere looking like this.
-It is the doctor’s mistake and I am not going to wait around.
-This is an emergency and you will fit me in first thing tomorrow morning or else you will have a big problem on your hands.
-Now.
-Tell me, when is your earliest available appointment tomorrow?”
-To say the least, I was worked-in that morning at 9:00 am and was his first patient.
+If the doctor insists on making me walk around showing off his ‘handy work,’ until FRIDAY, trust me, I will absolutely be giving him all the credit.
+Word spreads fast as you know, and I believe that his business may be the only business in which ‘bad publicity is just bad publicity,’ so, you are certain you do not have any openings for tomorrow morning?”
+I was worked-in that morning at 9:00 am and was his first patient.
 He walks in and takes a look.
-I am expecting him to say something like, “I’m sorry, this is no good, we gotta get this fixed.”
+I am expecting him to say something like, “I’m sorry…” or, “this is no good…” or, at least a, “wow, I see why you were upset…”.
 However, Instead, he said, “So, you want a little bit more on the left side?”
 I was like, ‘yeah ya think??!!’
 I didn’t say that, but I was thinking it for sure.
 He starts injecting, and injecting, and injecting, and injecting all on the left side of my lip!
 6 injections later, my lip is writhing in pain, and totally and completely blown up like a balloon.
 I said, “Doctor, does this stuff move once it is in the lip?”
 He said, “No. Not really.
 Abby, I made it a little bit bigger than you said you wanted, but I think you’re going to like it.”
 He smiles and walks out of the room.
 I was like, he just doesn’t need to think!
-He just doesn’t need to even speak to me, I am so mad at him and the nurse who told me to “massage” my lip, but I am mostly just mad at myself.
+He just doesn’t need to even speak to me, I am so mad at him, I am mad at the nurse who told me to “massage” my lip, but most of all, I am mad at myself.

 I called my best friend on the way home sobbing.
 She said it couldn’t be as bad as I thought and to just get some rest.
 I couldn’t stop looking at my giant lip in the mirror.
 As the hours progressed, so did the size of my lower left lip.
 It felt as if I had been stung by 500 bees.
 I sent my friend a picture, and she responded, “that looks like it hurts.”
-I thought it looks like more than that!
-It looks like someone gave me a fat lip!
+I thought ‘it looks like more than that!
+It looks like someone gave me a fat lip!’
 Which they did, but not exactly the way I had planned.
-So, I thought I would share my story with ANYONE thinking of getting any type of filler in their lip.
+So, I thought I would share my story with ANYONE who is thinking of getting any type of filler anywhere in their face or any cosmetic “enhancement” performed.
 Here are a few tips:

 1. Research your doctor and get a referral